Middle & High School – Strategies for Success

 - Costruction Trades: Carpentry, Plumbing, Electrical, HVAC, Roofing, Building Cob Houses locally, etc.

-- Personal Care: Cosmatolgy (hair, skin, nails), Massage
+- Etiquette and Personal Care: Cosmetology (hair, skin, nails), Massage

 - Chef, Baker, Sour Dough